 - Any unused funds must be returned to RAILS upon completion of the grant.

-- RAILS will not assist in funding costs associated with items deemed non-essential to the project, including but not limited to food, incentives, gifts, and prizes.
+- RAILS will not assist in funding costs associated with items deemed non-essential to the project, including but not limited to food and gifts.

 - RAILS is authorized to promote the projects of all grant recipients through the RAILS website, social media, RAILS E-News, and other sources.
 Libraries are responsible for providing RAILS with information for publicity purposes.